at Ha Ha Tonka State Park

 A phone with volume control is available in the office.

-Following the road across from the lower parking lot brings you to a woodsy cul-de-sac with an asphalt parking lot providing one handicap space.
+Following the road across from the lower parking lot brings you to a woodsy cul-de-sac with an asphalt parking lot providing one accessible space.
 This area provides individual picnicking with one accessible site and a deck with a water fountain, information board and bench overlooking the sinkhole.
 The overlook platform is accessible and contains an exhibit panel explaining the geologic features with photos of flora and fauna seen in the sinkhole beyond the natural bridge.
 The trail through the natural area contains steep slopes and some narrow stretches, which may inhibit some users.

 This 430-foot trail has been paved in an effort to allow more users the opportunity to experience a typical Missouri woodland landscape.
 The trail is self-guiding using interpretive panels.
-A paved handicap parking space is provided and a bench is located at an information kiosk nearby for your rest and enjoyment.
+A paved accessible parking space is provided and a bench is located at an information kiosk nearby for your rest and enjoyment.
 Some users may need assistance as some slopes may be excessive.

-Named after the 1872 circa. structure nearby, this area provides an asphalt parking lot with a total of four handicap spaces.
+Named after the 1872 circa. structure nearby, this area provides an asphalt parking lot with a total of four accessible spaces.
 The main feature is a large sandstone shelter house with a concrete floor and an outdoor patio area with a group fire ring and accessible horseshoe pits.
 This shelter accommodates 100 people and has electricity, group grills and extended-end tables.

 Centrally located is an accessible playground with benches and a nearby information board and water fountain.